 - If the buildings have no heritage value, then demolish and convert the site to public open space.
 There’s not enough open space in the inner suburbs and even if it takes only 10 years for the children to return, that’s 10 years of better health options for the community.
 Ten years: think about it.

 Ten years.
-Meanwhile, it’s been 23 years since anything meaningful happened at the former Coburg High School site.
+Meanwhile, it’s been 25 years since anything meaningful happened at the former Coburg High School site. [as at November 2018]

 Moreland High School opened as Moreland Central School in 1947 on The Avenue, Coburg.
 It became a High School in 1953 and in the years that followed the original red brick building was augmented with grim Soviet style extensions.

 It closed its doors in 1991 and was acquired by Kangan Batman TAFE (now Kangan Institute).
 The Moreland campus offered courses in community services, health, language studies and business.
 Then in 2011 the Kangan Institute closed the Moreland campus and relocated to more suitable, purpose-built facilities at Docklands.
-It has remained boarded up ever since, with vandalism clearly evident.
+It has remained boarded up ever since.

 What have we learned from the past?
 Let’s see now: